-The August issue of our monthly e-newsletter – The Fitness File – is available now!
+The February issue of our monthly e-newsletter – The Fitness File – is available now!
 This issue covers the following:

 Check it out here.